Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-Finally, let us briefly discuss various versions of the quasi-circular \texttt{TaylorF2} approximant, detailed in Ref.~\cite{BIOPS}, that we employed in the present effort.
-Recall that this approximant works for purely circular inspirals and employs a 3.5PN accurate Fourier phase expression, given by Eq.
-(3.18) in Ref.~\cite{BIOPS}.
-The standard LALSuite implementation of \texttt{TaylorF2} typically employs Newtonian (quadrupolar) order amplitude corrections, with phase corrections accurate to 3.5PN order with respect to the dominant quadrupolar contribution.
-In order to understand various systematics present in the parameter estimation studies of our eccentric approximants, we employ versions of the \texttt{TaylorF2} approximant where the Fourier phase expressions are 3PN, 3.5PN, 4PN, and 4.5PN accurate.
-For the last two versions, we employed Eq.
-(9) in Ref.~\cite{B45PN_23} which provides a fully 4.5PN-accurate Fourier phase for circular inspirals.
-In what follows, we list in Table~\ref{table:approximants} all the waveform approximants that we employed for the present set of investigations.\\
+Finally, we briefly discuss the versions of the quasi-circular \texttt{TaylorF2} approximant, detailed in Ref.~\cite{BIOPS}, that we employ in the present work.
+This approximant describes purely circular inspirals and uses a 3.5PN-accurate Fourier phase expression given by Eq.~(3.18) in Ref.~\cite{BIOPS}.
+The standard \texttt{LALSuite} implementation of \texttt{TaylorF2} typically employs Newtonian (quadrupolar) amplitude corrections, with phase corrections accurate to 3.5PN order with respect to the dominant quadrupolar contribution.
+To probe systematics in the parameter-estimation studies of our eccentric approximants, we employ versions of \texttt{TaylorF2} whose Fourier phases are accurate to 3PN, 3.5PN, 4PN, and 4.5PN order.
+For the 4PN and 4.5PN versions, we use Eq.~(9) of Ref.~\cite{B45PN_23}, which provides a fully 4.5PN-accurate Fourier phase for circular inspirals.
+Table~\ref{table:approximants} lists all waveform approximants used in the present investigations. \begingroup \endgroup

-\subsection{Waveform Sanity Checks}
+\subsection{Waveform sanity checks}